 In this appendix we briefly describe the tasks that will be carried out by each of the collaborating institutions, the FTE budgeted for them, and indicate the major milestones for the first two years of the grant.
-More detailed descriptions of the tasks can be found in the work statements of the individual institutions that appear below.
+More detailed descriptions of the tasks can be found in the work statements of the individual institutions that appear with their budgets in Appendix X.